wincent/command-t/README.txt

       on the screen rather than moving as the number of matches changes during typing.

+                                                *g:CommandTCachePath*
+  |g:CommandTCachePath|                          boolean (default: 0)

+      When this setting is off (the default) scans will always take place from the current working directory.
+Turning this option on causes the directory vim was started in to be cached, and scans to take place from this cached directory instead of the current working directory.
+The cached directory can be changed by passing a directory argument to :CommandT.

 As well as the basic options listed above, there are a number of settings that can be used to override the default key mappings used by Command-T. For example, to set <C-x> as the mapping for cancelling (dismissing) the Command-T